Effective March 21, 2016

 - Information we get from your use of our services.
 We may collect information about the services that you use and how you use them, like when you visit a website that uses our advertising services or you view and interact with our ads and content.
 This information includes:

 - Cookies.
 We may send cookies to your browser in order to support behavioral targeted advertising.
-Through it, we may collect data about websites visited, content viewed, searches on other websites, ad interaction, interaction with advertiser websites and other click and browsing behavior.
+With these cookies, we may collect data about websites visited, content viewed, searches on other websites, ad interaction, interaction with advertiser websites and other click and browsing behavior, which are examples of what we call “behavioral information.”
 None of our cookies contain personal information and we do not collect personal information with these cookies.

 - Advertising identifiers.
-To support behavioral targeted advertising on devices where cookies are not available (such as some mobile phone and smart televisions), we may use identifiers such as Apple’s Identifier for Advertising (IDFA) and Google’s Advertising ID.
+To support behavioral targeted advertising on devices where cookies are not available (such as some mobile phone and smart televisions), we may use identifiers such as Apple’s Identifier for Advertising (IDFA) and Google’s Android Advertising ID (AAID) to collect behavioral information.
 These advertising identifiers do not constitute personal information.

 - a portion of the IP address,